ZlordHUN/GYK2-Tomb-Many-Keepers/README.md

 save's `.tmk` sidecar when backing up or moving a campaign.
 Workers, player trading and dungeon fighting levels are not supported yet.
 The session ends when the host leaves.

+## Potential issues

+Overlapping station access may duplicate shared materials.
+Shared-account reconnects may select the wrong character.
+Concurrent world updates may lose changes or desynchronize players.

 ## Install

 Targets **Graveyard Keeper 2 1.006** (Windows Mono) and **BepInEx 5.4.23.5 x64**.